saitej-janjirala/compose-note/README.md

 # Compose-Note 📝

-Compose-Note is a modern note-taking application designed with simplicity and functionality in mind.
-It leverages Jetpack Compose UI Toolkit to provide a clean and intuitive user interface.
-Whether you're jotting down quick ideas or organizing your thoughts, Compose-Note has got you covered.
+Compose-Note is a simple note-taking app built with Jetpack Compose UI Toolkit.
+It offers an easy-to-use interface for capturing your thoughts, ideas, and memories.
+With features to add images, titles, and descriptions, Compose-Note keeps note-taking straightforward and efficient.

 ## Features ✨